-Required for 2 points Submittals:

-- Schematic or plan detail of system

-Required for 4 points (all are required)

-- Design flow, if not continuous, include schedule, and

-- Basis for design flow, a short explanation, and

-- Indication of implementation of designed flow, schematic or plan detail of system construction type and location.
+Submittals: Required for 2 points - Schematic or plan detail of system Required for 4 points (all are required) - Design flow, if not continuous, include schedule, and - Basis for design flow, a short explanation, and - Indication of implementation of designed flow, schematic or plan detail of system Resources: N/A H6.02 Radon/Soil Gas Vent System Installed Requirement: Install a radon/soil gas vent system in the home as appropriate for the homes construction type and location.

-H6.2 Radon/Soil Gas Vent System Installed

-Requirement: Install a radon/soil gas vent system in the home as appropriate for the homes would be to install a series of passive vent stacks (2-3 per home) that, in the event radon gas is present, will allow any trapped gas to vent through the path of least resistance, using 3" PVC piping vented through the roof.
+Points: 1 Intent: Slab on grade: The least expensive way of venting for radon gases under a slab on grade would be to install a series of passive vent stacks (2 - 3 per home) that, in the event radon gas is present, will allow any trapped gas to vent through the path of least resistance, using 3" PVC piping vented through the roof.
 This is accomplished by installing the pipes prior to slab pour, in a dry well made of crushed stone.
 The end of the pipe must be capped with a well point or screen then buried in the stone.
 PVC should extend vertically above slab level and be temporarily capped to prevent being plugged by construction debris.
 Once home has been framed and is in the rough plumbing stage, the pipe should be extended thru the roof and finished in the same manner as a plumbing vent stack.
+Slab with stem walls: See slab on grade method above Foundation and Basement or Crawl space: Can be accomplished in the same manner as slab on grade but insuring that pipe still extends completely thru roof.
+Basements and